 Psilocybin is a miracle of the natural world.
 It’s a powerful, intense psychoactive substance that can be found in hundreds of species of fungi – known sometimes as magic mushrooms.
 Right now, some of these mushrooms could be growing in your back garden.

 Psilocybin mushrooms have a long history of traditional use, beginning with groups of aboriginal Australians tens of thousands of years ago, and continuing to Mesoamerican cultures whose descendants still use psilocybin to this day.

-It’s strange then that these common plants have been deemed illegal in many countries.
-This guide aims to inform you about the legal status of psilocybin and the plants that contain it, in various countries worldwide.
+It’s strange then that these common fungi have been deemed illegal in many countries.
+This guide aims to inform you about the legal status of psilocybin and the organisms that contain it, in various countries worldwide.

 The Vienna Convention of 1971 was an attempt of the UN, spearheaded by the US, to counter the growing popularity of psychotropic drugs such as LSD, MDMA and psilocybin.
 It suggested a scheduling system for all agreeing countries to adhere to, classifying drugs into categories of harm.
 183 countries have now agreed to this convention, and it directly led to the creation of such draconian laws as the US Psychotropic Substances Act and the UK’s Misuse of Drugs Act.